Ben Travers: Last years

 In 1968 Travers returned to playwriting with a new farce, Corker's End, which was produced at the Yvonne Arnaud Theatre, Guildford.
 The Times commented, "Some of his jokes, which always tended to be outrageous, are perhaps a little more outspoken than they used to be, but nothing essential has changed.
 Those who care for farce will enjoy themselves for exactly that reason."
 In 1970 BBC television broadcast seven Travers plays: Rookery Nook, A Cuckoo in the Nest, Turkey Time, A Cup of Kindness, Plunder, Dirty Work and She Follows Me About.
 At the age of 83 Travers rewrote the plays for the BBC to concentrate on plot twists and verbal misunderstandings, rather than the high-speed action and split-second timing that characterised the original stage versions.

 After the abolition in 1968 of theatre censorship in Britain, Travers was for the first time able to write about sexual matters without discreet allusion or innuendo.
 The Bed Before Yesterday (1975) depicts a middle-aged woman discovering the pleasure of sex, to the consternation of some who know her and the delight of others.
 Joan Plowright played the central character with John Moffatt, Helen Mirren and Royce Mills in the main supporting roles.
 It received enthusiastic notices and ran for more than 500 performances, far outstripping the original runs of any of Travers's Aldwych farces.

 In his ninetieth year Travers had the uncommon distinction of having three of his plays running simultaneously in London; as well as The Bed Before Yesterday at the Lyric, there were revivals of Plunder at the National with Frank Finlay and Dinsdale Landen, and Banana Ridge at the Savoy with Robert Morley and George Cole.
 He wrote two further plays, After You with the Milk and Malacca Linda, in which he revisited the colonial Malaya of his youth.
 At 2013 neither has been staged in the West End.

 Travers died in London at the age of 94.

 Honours and memorials

 Travers served as prime warden of the Worshipful Company of Fishmongers (1946) and as vice-president of Somerset County Cricket Club.
-He received the CBE in the Queen's Birthday Honours, 1976.
+He received the CBE in the 1976 Birthday Honours.
 In the same year he was presented with a Special Award at the Evening Standard Awards for his services to the theatre.

 A theatre named in Travers's honour has been built at his old school, Charterhouse.
 Travers laid the foundation stone in 1980, and the first production in the completed theatre was Thark in January 1984.